bqbbo/birthday-bot/README.md

 # Birthday Bot

-A lightweight, configurable discord bot which automatically announces birthdays across multiple servers.
+A lightweight, configurable Discord bot that automatically announces birthdays across multiple servers.
 It favors server administration AND user control!

 Birthday Bot is written in NodeJS using the extremely flexible bot creation framework, Discord.js.